hackclub/sprig/games/maze_game_starter-0.md

 ```js
 let level = 0;
 ```
-Then search the toolkit for `setMap` to create a list of levels.
+Then search the toolkit for `setMap` and take a look at how lists of levels are defined.

 </details>
 <details>